 6. Two-Factor Authentication (2FA) Emails

-Purpose: Provide verification codes for enhanced security
+Purpose: Provide verification codes for better security.

-Triggers: Login attempt from new device/location
+Triggers: Login attempt from new device or location.

 Key elements:

-• Verification code (6-8 digits)
+- Verification code (6-8 digits).

-• Code expiration time (typically 5-10 minutes)
+- Code expiration time (usually 5-10 minutes).

-• "Not you?" warning
+- "Not you?" warning.

 Example: